Iron ore extends decline on higher domestic supply, demand concerns

-BEIJING, Sept 19 (Reuters) - Iron ore futures extended declines on Tuesday as mounting domestic supply and persistent demand concerns amid a lingering property slump undermined investor sentiment.
+BEIJING, Sept 19 (Reuters) - Iron ore futures extended declines on Tuesday as mounting domestic supply and persistent demand concerns amid a lingering property slumpdampened investor sentiment.

 "We see it as normal downward correction after touching the resistance level," said Cheng Peng, a Beijing-based analyst at Sinosteel Futures.